Comapactness Conditions in Universal Algebraic Geometry

 \subsection{Chain conditions on the ideals of relatively free algebras}

 An algebra $B$ will be called noetherian (Artinian), if any ascending (descending) chain of ideals in $B$ terminates.
 In the case of $A$-algebras, we restrict ourself to {\em $A$-ideals}.
 A congruence $R$ in $B$ is called $A$-ideal, if for all $a_1, a_2\in A$, the assumption $(a_1, a_2)\in R$ implies $a_1=a_2$.
-In \cite{Shah}, the following theorem is proved.
+The following theorem is is very similar to Theorem 4 of the section 5, and so we don't prove it here (for a proof one can see also \cite{Shah}).